-And the prevalence of MetS.
-Smokers were 62.9%, significantly higher than non-smokers (37.1%).
-Similarly, the prevalence among sedentary individuals was 76.2%, higher than in the physically active group.
-In comparison, Oh S. S. et al. (2020) reported a smoking-related MetS prevalence of 60%, consistent with our findings and those of other studies [23].
+The prevalence of MetS among smokers was 62.9%, significantly higher than the non-smokers group (37.1%).
+Similarly. prevalence the among sedentary individuals was 76.2%, higher than in the physically active group.
+In comparison, the study by Oh S. S. et al. (2020) reported a smoking-related MetS prevalence of 60%, consistent with our findings and those of other studies [23].
 A sedentary lifestyle is a significant risk factor, with 76.2% of individuals who did not exercise having MetS, compared to only 9.8% in the group exercising >150 minutes per week.
 This underscores the protective role of physical activity in metabolic health.
 Regular exercise not only aids in weight control but also improves insulin sensitivity, regulates blood lipids, and reduces the risk of MetS.
-The differences between smokers and non-smokers and between sedentary and physically active individuals were statistically significant (p < 0.05).
-Smoking increases oxidative stress and vascular inflammation. while physical inactivity reduces the muscle's ability to utilize glucose, contributing to insulin resistance and metabolic risk [24], [25].
-Compared with other studies, the exercise.
-The threshold of ≥ 150 minutes per week is often recommended by the World Health Organization (WHO) to lower the risk of non-communicable diseases, including MetS.
-These findings emphasize the need to promote lifestyle intervention programs, especially encouraging increased physical activity.
+The differences between smokers and non-smokers. as well as between sedentary and physically active individuals, were statistically significant (p < 0.05).
+Smoking increases oxidative stress and vascular inflammation, while physical inactivity reduces the muscle's ability to utilize glucose, contributing to insulin resistance and metabolic risk [24], [25].
+Compared with other studies, the exercise threshold of >150 minutes per week is often recommended by the World Health Organization (WHO) to lower the risk of non-communicable diseases, including MetS.
+These findings emphasize the need lifestyle intervention promote especially programs, encouraging increased physical activity.

-Results showed that individuals with a salty diet habit had a higher prevalence of MetS (63.0%) compared to those without this habit (32.7%), with a statistically significant difference (p =0.019).
-Salty diets, high in sodium, are often associated with hypertension, a key component of MetS.
+Results showed that individuals with a salty diet habit had a higher prevalence of MetS (63.0%) compared to those without this habit (32.7%), with a statistically significant difference (p =

+0.019).
+Salty diets, high in sodium, are often associated with hypertension-a key component of MetS.
 Excess sodium can increase blood osmotic pressure, cause water retention, and elevate peripheral resistance, thus heightening the risk of metabolic disorders [26].
 The habit of consuming animal offal was closely related to MetS, with a prevalence of 42.0% in this group compared to 35.9% in the unaffected group (p = 0.016).
 Animal offal is rich in cholesterol and saturated fatty acids, which can lead to elevated blood cholesterol and lipid metabolism disorders, key factors in MetS [27].
-The group consuming sweets and sugary foods had a significantly higher prevalence of MetS (62.0%) than the unaffected group (50.2%), with p =0.023.
+The group consuming sweets and sugary foods had a significantly higher prevalence of MetS (62.0%) compared to the unaffected group (50.2%), with p = 0.023.
 High-sugar food consumption increases the risk of insulin resistance, which can lead to MetS.
-Sugary foods contribute to weight gain and affect blood glucose metabolism.
-This highlights the importance of limiting sugar intake, especially among high-risk groups.
+Sugary foods not only contribute to weight gain but also affect blood glucose metabolism.
+This highlights importance of limiting sugar intake, especially among high-risk groups.

 The group consuming animal fat had a higher prevalence of MetS (60.4%) compared to those not consuming it (39.9%) (p = 0.008).
-Animal fat contains saturated fatty acids, which can elevate LDL cholesterol and reduce HDL cholesterol, increasing the risk of dyslipidemia and MetS.
-The findings align with previous studies, emphasizing reducing risk by replacing animal fats with unsaturated plant sources, such as olive and fish oil [26 27].
+Animal fat contains saturated fatty acids, which can elevate LDL cholesterol and reduce HDL cholesterol, thereby increasing the risk of dyslipidemia and MetS.
+The findings align with previous studies, emphasizing the replacement of animal fats with unsaturated fat sources from plants, such as olive oil and fish oil, to reduce risk [26, 27].